 • A Full Thyroid Panel – while this is an entire lecture on its own, suffice it to say that thyroid problems can cause arthritic pain.
 Unfortunately, the test used to measure your thyroid (called the TSH) is NOT enough to fully assess if the thyroid is contributing to arthritic pains.

-ii) More Advanced Functional Medicine Testing: As discussed, a variety of triggers can cause inflammatory conditions in the body and even stimulate autoimmune responses.
+ii) More Advanced Functional Medicine Testing: As discussed, a variety of triggers can cause inflammatory conditions in the Healthy Body and even stimulate autoimmune responses.
 Viral, bacterial or parasitic infections, heavy metal toxicity (such as lead or mercury) and industrial / household chemicals are all potential triggers of various forms of arthritis.
-If such is the case, conventional blood work will not detect the underlying cause of the arthritis and conventional medications will - at best - only serve to 'mask' the symptoms.
-Modem medical laboratory testing - which is NOT paid for by provincial health plans in Canada - is available to assess whether or not these various 'agents' are involved in the arthritic process in an individual.
+If such is the case, conventional blood work will not detect the underlying cause of the arthritis and conventional medications will – at best – only serve to ‘mask’ the symptoms.
+Modem medical laboratory testing – which is NOT paid for by provincial health plans in Canada – is available to assess whether or not these various ‘agents’ are involved in the arthritic process in an individual.